 aiT, StackAnalyzer, and Astrée provide support for meeting the FDA guidelines:

 aiT, StackAnalyzer, and Astrée are sound static analysis tools: in contrast to testing they provide full data and control coverage and provably report all potential defects from the class of defects under consideration (timing violations, stack overflows, and runtime errors, respectively).
 This makes it possible to completely prevent these kinds of defects, so the “defect prevention” principle is fully satisfied.

 Automatic static analysis tools improve efficiency and error detection rates in comparison to a purely manual analysis.
 They provide an independent, automated review of source code, stack consumption and timing behavior.
 Their analysis scope is global, i.e. they can be applied after code changes and take the effects of the changes on the entire software project into account.

 All tools support continuous verification; configuration and report files are available in XML format.
 Jenkins plugins are available.
-AbsInt’s Qualification Support Kits and Qualification Software Life Cycle Data reports are well-suited for tool validation as described in Sec.
+AbsInt’s Qualification Support Kits are well-suited for tool validation as described in Sec.
 6.3.

 |3.1.2||Verification and validation||+||+||+|